USP 800 Hazardous Drug Compliance Program

 Do we need an assessment of risk done for each strength of the same drug?

-The Assessment of Risk for each drug in Table 1/Group 1 of the NIOSH List must list each drug and dosage form individually because dosage forms of drugs within the same group might not have the same risk of exposure.
+The Assessment of Risk for drugs found on the NIOSH List must list each drug and dosage form individually because dosage forms of drugs within the same group might not have the same risk of exposure.
 For example, priming an intravenous line may have more risk of exposure than dispensing tablets without further manipulation.

 What does manufacturer’s packaging mean?